-For more than 20 years, Bechtel has supported customers in the US, UK and Europe develop carbon capture solutions for the energy generation sector.
-To date, we have built more than 40 amine-based CO2/H2S removal systems for LNG plants, gas processing plants, and refineries, contributed to the National Petroleum Council’s ‘Meeting the dual challenge: A Roadmap to At-Scale Deployment of Carbon Capture, Use and Storage.’
+For more than 20 years, Bechtel has supported customers in the US, UK and mainland Europe in developing carbon capture solutions for the energy generation sector.
+To date, we have built more than 40 amine-based CO2/H2S removal systems for LNG plants, gas processing plants, and refineries.
+We also contributed to the National Petroleum Council’s study: Meeting the Dual Challenge: A Roadmap to At-Scale Deployment of Carbon Capture, Use and Storage.

-Innovation and constant refining of CCUS technology is necessary to improve efficiencies, reduce cost and accelerate deployment.
-We continue to work closely with the Department of Energy and top research universities to develop our understanding of and approaches to CCUS.
-In 2016 our team was selected by the World Bank to assess six proprietary carbon capture technologies and we are currently working with the University of Sheffield, UK, to identify economical solutions to taking the carbon capture rate to above 95%.
+Innovation and continuous refining of carbon capture facilities is necessary to improve efficiencies, reduce cost and accelerate deployment.
+We help our customers reduce the power requirements in capturing carbon.
+In addition we continue to work with the University of Sheffield, other top research universities and the US Department of Energy to develop our understanding and identify improvements approaches for carbon capture.
+We were previously selected by the World Bank to assess six proprietary carbon capture licensors.

 Download the carbon capture brochure.